 Online time and attendance software is great if you have remote employees or employees who travel.
 For example, an employee with a company vehicle can commute to a job site, clock in, and then clock out before they return home.

 Check out Patriot’s online time and attendance software for small business.
-It’s an add-on to our online payroll software, so employee time cards are seamlessly imported for you to quickly run payroll.
-You have a chance to review employee time cards before you complete the payroll, so you can verify that all the information is accurate.
-Get your free trial of the payroll and time and attendance software!
+It’s an add-on to our online payroll software, so you can send employee hours to payroll in a few clicks.
+Get your free trial of our payroll and time and attendance software!